datagrok-ai/public/help/develop/how-to/build-an-app.md

 We recommend restoring the package dependencies before starting development with an IDE.
 After the package is created, simply invoke `npm install` inside the package folder.
-This will bring NPM modules defining the Datagrok API.
+This will bring NPM modules with the Datagrok API.

 An alternative way to IntelliSense capability for Datagrok classes is by cloning the entire [public repo](https://github.com/datagrok-ai/public) and opening its whole folder